Why is My Christmas Cactus Dropping Buds?

 Underwatering

-Because people associate cacti with drought tolerance and desert conditions, the topical Christmas cactus is often underwatered which causes drought stress and harms the formation of flower buds.
+I think because people associate cacti with drought tolerance and desert conditions, the topical Christmas cactus is often underwater, which causes drought stress and harms the formation of flower buds.

-The correct balance of watering is critical during to avoid flower buds dropping.
+From my conversation with a houseplant specialist at my garden center, they taught me that the correct balance of watering is critical to avoid flower buds dropping.

-Typically watering around once per week so that the soil is evenly moist but the surface is dry to the touch between bouts of watering, meets the moisture requirements of the cactus and avoid any problems with overwatering or underwatering.
+Typically, I water around once per week so that the soil is evenly moist but the surface is dry to the touch between bouts of watering, meets the moisture requirements of the cactus, and avoids any problems with overwatering or underwatering.

-(To learn more, read my article for how often and how much to water Christmas cactus and for all the best watering practices).
+However, there are many variables to watering, so I recommend that you read my article on how often and how much to water Christmas cactus and for all the best watering practices.

 Interrupted Darkness Interferes with the Formation of Flowers